SoudagarLondhe/Plant_Disease_Detection/README.md

 # 🌱 Plant Disease Detection - Flask Web App
+This project aims to detect and classify plant diseases using machine learning techniques based on visual leaf data.
+By identifying diseases early, this tool can help farmers and agriculturists take proactive steps to protect their crops, ensuring better yield and reduced economic loss.

-This project is a **Flask-based Web Application** that allows users to **upload images of plant leaves** to detect possible diseases using a machine learning model.
+Built on **Flask-based Web Application** that allows users to **upload images of plant leaves** to detect possible diseases using a machine learning model.

 ---